 Global Humanitarian Engineering Emphasis (GHEE)

-- When the requirements for the emphasis are met, the words Global Humanitarian Engineering Emphasis will appear on the student's transcript and diploma.
+This program aims to engage all of its students deeply, fostering a focused community that actively learns, grows and serves together.
+When the requirements for the emphasis are met, the words Global Humanitarian Engineering Emphasis will appear on the student's transcript and diploma.

 Engineering (6 credits) [Core Classes]

-GHE Post Seminar
+GHE Seminar I

 Engineering in a Global Context